 Since water is naturally calorie-free, it is usually related to reduced caloric intake.

+This is mainly because you will eventually drink water instead of other drinks, which are often high in calories and sugar.
 Observational studies show people who mainly drink water have an average calorie intake that is typically less than 200 calories (or 9%).

 Drinking water can also help prevent long-term weight gain.
 In general, the average person adds an extra weight amount of approximately 1.45 kg (3.2 lbs) every 4 years.

 - Replace all beverages with water: Making water the substitute for a single can serving of sugar-sweetened beverage may reduce your typical 4-year weight gain by around 0.5 kg (1.1 lbs).

 - Add one cup of water: By simply increasing your daily water intake by 1 cup you may be able to reduce any future weight gain by 0.13 kg (0.23 lbs).

 - It is especially important to encourage children to drink water, as it can help them avoid being overweight or obese.
 A recent study, based at the school, aimed to reduce obesity rates by encouraging children to drink water.
 They installed water sources in 17 schools and provided classroom lessons on water consumption for second and third grade students.
 After one school year, the risk of obesity was reduced by 31% in schools where water consumption was increased.

 KEY POINT: Drinking more water can reduce caloric intake and reduce the risk of long-term weight gain and obesity, especially in children.